Presto Cluster Autoscaling

-Autoscaling helps you to easily manage your Presto clusters by adjusting the number of worker nodes automatically.
-Currently only auto scaling out based on CPU utilization is supported.
+Autoscaling helps you manage your Presto clusters by automatically adjusting the number of worker nodes in an Ahana-managed Presto cluster.

-There are currently two types of scaling strategy you can use to manage your cluster:
+There are currently two types of scaling strategy you can use with an Ahana-managed Presto cluster:

 - Scale Out only (CPU)

 A Static scaling strategy means that the number of worker nodes is constant while the cluster is being used.

 A Scale Out only (CPU) scaling strategy means that the number of worker nodes begins at a user-defined minimum number of worker nodes and can increase to a user-defined maximum number, based on the average CPU utilization of the existing worker nodes.

 Both scaling strategies have the ability to scale in to a single or a user-set minimum number of worker nodes when the cluster is idle for a user-specified amount of time.

 Both scaling strategies can set a Query Termination Grace Period for existing query tasks to complete on a worker node before that worker node is deleted.

 Static scaling strategy